raynellrajeev/ProtecTron/README.md

 # ProtecTron

-A modern desktop security application built with Electron and React, featuring system scanning, RAM optimization, and security education.
+A modern desktop security application built with Electron with React for the frontend and Django for the backend, featuring system scanning, RAM optimization, and security education.

 ## Features